brijeshdhaker/spark-bigdata-examples/markdowns/spark-interview.md

 * Right Level of Parallelism :
 * Use Broadcast Tables :
 * Data Locality :
+#### Programming Side
+* Use DataFrame/Dataset over RDD
+* Use coalesce() over repartition()
+* Use mapPartitions() over map()
+* Use Serialized data format’s
+* Avoid UDF’s (User Defined Functions)
+* Caching data in memory
+* Reduce expensive Shuffle operations
+* Disable DEBUG & INFO Logging

+### Project Tungsten
+Spark Dataset/DataFrame includes Project Tungsten which optimizes Spark jobs for Memory and CPU efficiency.
+Tungsten is a Spark SQL component that provides increased performance by rewriting Spark operations in bytecode, at runtime.
+Tungsten performance by focusing on jobs close to bare metal CPU and memory efficiency.

+Since DataFrame is a column format that contains additional metadata, hence Spark can perform certain optimizations on a query.
+Before your query is run, a logical plan is created using Catalyst Optimizer and then it’s executed using the Tungsten execution engine.

+### What is Catalyst?
+Catalyst Optimizer is an integrated query optimizer and execution scheduler for Spark Datasets/DataFrame.
+Catalyst Optimizer is the place where Spark tends to improve the speed of your code execution by logically improving it.

+Catalyst Optimizer can perform refactoring complex queries and decides the order of your query execution by creating a rule-based and code-based optimization.

+Additionally, if you want type safety at compile time prefer using Dataset.
+For example, if you refer to a field that doesn’t exist in your code, Dataset generates compile-time error whereas DataFrame compiles fine but returns an error during run-time.

 ### Why Spark over Hadoop ..?
 ![](../images/Hadoop-MapReduce-vs-Apache-Spark.jpg)